PeteQuinonesIV/PeteQuinonesIV/README.md

 - 🔭 I’m currently working on **earning my network+ certification.**

-- 🌱 I’m currently learning **CompTIA Network+ and Python.**
+- 🌱 I’m currently learning **CompTIA Network+ and Linux.**

-- 📝 I regularly write articles on petex47.com
+- 📝 I regularly write articles on petex47.substack.com

 - 💬 Ask me about **life and the growth to being in tech.**